MaPPmath/mappmath.github.io/pages/challenge/index.md

 # What will players do at the MaPP Challenge?

-There are a few stages to the game:
+The event varies slightly between campuses, but here is a brief overview of what to expect:

 ### Opening Puzzle

-The game begins with a mathematical challenge which will get players up and running for the day's puzzles.
+The game begins with a mathematical challenge which will get players moving around in search of the rest of the day's puzzles.

 ### Main Puzzles

-Teams are posed several mathematics-inspired Main Puzzles, each of which solves to a hidden word or phrase.
+Teams are posed several Main Puzzles inspired by real mathematical research, each of which solves to a hidden word or phrase.

-### Bonus Puzzles
+### Bonus Puzzle

-Bonus Puzzles are optimization-based challenges designed to
+The optimization-based Bonus Puzzle challenges each team to find the best possible solution they can to a mathematical conundrum.

 ### Cryptic Puzzles